 where we used Fubini's Theorem for the third and transformation into polar coordinates for the sixth equality. \end{proof}

-After we have seen that most of the volume of the unit ball is concentrated close to its surface we show in the next result that if we designate one point of the surface as the north pole, then most of the unit ball's volume is concentrated at its waist.
-This is not surprising, since if we go from the center in the direction of the north pole, then the ball becomes thinner in all of the $d-1$ remaining dimensions.
+After we have seen that most of the volume of the unit ball is concentrated close to its surface we show in the next result that if we designate one point of the surface as the north pole, then most of the unit ball's volume will be concentrated at its waist.
+As with the surface concentration, this is not surprising, since if we go from the center in the direction of the north pole, then the ball becomes thinner in all of the $d-1$ remaining dimensions.
 The precise result is as follows.

 \begin{thm} (Waist Concentration Theorem) Let $d\geqslant3$ and $\epsilon>0$.
 Then we have